-Birth defects affecting derivatives of the stem cell population known as the neural crest are called congenital neurocristopathies.
-The palate, eyes and/or heart are frequently affected, but dozens of rarer diseases present symptoms in disseminated systems such as the skin, gut or the nervous system.
-While the genetic bases of many specific rare neurocristopathies over the last decade have been found, most remain without molecular diagnosis and are relatively poorly defined as clinical entities.
+Our group studies how certain kinds of birth defects occur.
+Those affecting derivatives of the stem cell population known as the neural crest are called congenital neurocristopathies.
+The palate, eyes and/or heart are frequently affected, but dozens of rarer diseases present also symptoms in the skin, gut or the nervous system.
+While the genetic bases of many specific neurocristopathies over the last decade have been found, most remain without molecular diagnosis and are relatively poorly defined as clinical entities due to their diverse presentations and rarity.

-Our group has historically focused on a subset of sometimes lethal malformation syndromes due to recurrent post-zygotic mutations found in many adult cancers.
-Such mutations lead to constitutive activation of enzymes in only some cell types, that then inappropriately transduce growth factor signaling.
+We study a subset of malformation syndromes due to mutations also found in many adult cancers.
+Such mutations lead to constant activation of normally temperorarily active enzymes in only some cell types and can be lethal, depending on when they occur.
+The result in survivors is inappropriate growth factor signaling, leading to effects on cell identities and tissue growth.
 The resulting organism is a mosaic of affected (mutated) and unaffected (non-mutated) cells.
-Their interactions during development can lead to pathogenesis.
+Their interactions during development can lead to diseases that appear very different from, but are mechanistically related to and sometimes predispose to, certain cancers.

 The large and giant congenital melanocytic nevus (CMN) is a visibly conspicuous malformation of the skin, present at birth.
 It can present as a restricted, stable and benign tumor, or be associated in syndromic form with additional cutaneous, neurological or oncological symptoms.